N5GEH/n5geh.tools.entirety/docs/GUI_TUTORIALS/ENTITIES.md

 ![Alt text](images/image-7.png)

-- Batch Multiple Entities:
+## Create Multiple Entities:

 If you are familiar with the syntax of the context brokers, you can use this option to fill in a valid JSON and create multiple entities and their attributes.
-Confirm by clicking on the *Create* button.

 ![Alt text](images/image-6-multiple.png)

-## *Delete an Entity*
+## Delete an Entity

 To delete an entity, select the desired entity and click on the *bin*.
 This will open a dialog box with different options as described below.